 TERRITORY STUDIO is a highly experienced motion graphics specialist based out of London, England.
 They are an ambitious and innovative group of designers, artists, animators and producers with a shared desire to deliver original, high-end creative work for film.
 Territory designs and animates screen graphics for live on-set playback and post-production, produces VFX for features and creates film titles and original content trailers.

-Credits Include: Avengers: Age of Ultron, The Martian, Ex_Machina, Ghost in the Shell, Jupiter Ascending, Guardians of the Galaxy, Prometheus, Fast and Furious 6, and Mission Impossible: Rogue Nation
+Credits Include: Avengers: Infinity Wars, Blade Runner 2049, Ready Player One, The Martian, Ex_Machina, Ghost in the Shell, Guardians of the Galaxy, Prometheus, Fast and Furious 6, and Mission Impossible: Rogue Nation

 CHRISTINE SCIORTINO is a makeup artist and costume designer with a passion for storytelling through character.
 She completed a diverse course of study in film and women’s literature at New York University, art theory and French in Paris, and a costume design intensive studio in Prague.
 In 2013, she moved back to her hometown of Chicago where she earned her Cosmetology license at Pivot Point Academy and quickly built a wide client base.
 She currently works in hair and makeup for film, television, and theater.
 Recent projects include NBC’s CHICAGO FIRE, Netflix’s EASY, The Goodman Theatre's WAR PAINT (now on Broadway), and Rupert Wyatt’s upcoming sci-fi feature CAPTIVE STATE.
 Christine is also a professor of Cinema Makeup and Character Design in the Cinema Art + Science school at Columbia College Chicago where she is thrilled to be working with the next generation of filmmakers!